haiwen/seafile-admin-docs/manual/deploy_pro/download_and_setup_seafile_professional_server.md

 Our recommendation for deploying ElasticSearch is using Docker.
 Detailed information about installing Docker on various Linux distributions is available at [Docker Docs](https://docs.docker.com/engine/install/).

-**Note:** Some virtualization technologies do not support Docker.
-In this case, ElasticSearch must be installed natively.

 Seafile PE 9.0 only supports ElasticSearch 7.x.
 Seafile PE 10.0 and 11.0 only supports ElasticSearch 8.x.

 We use ElasticSearch version 7.16.2 as an example in this section.
 Version 7.16.2 and newer version have been successfully tested with Seafile.